PG1003/brle/README.md

 * Optimazations for specific compilers and targets.
   The source code of this library to compress and expand data is simple.
-  So adapting and optimizing these functions to fit your application should be easy.
+  Adapting and optimizing these functions to fit your application should be easy.
 * Defining a container format.
   This library focuses only on converting data to and from a RLE.
   You have to take care for the information such as the original data size, length of the RLE stream, checksums, etc.